Use our Spain Travel Planner for a fun boomer trip to Spain

 Remember our advice for packing light?
 Eagle Creek Travel Compression Bags lets you pack in an organized and ultra-efficient manner, while saving space in your luggage.
 And they are an excellent choice for land trips.
 Remember those days of pulling everything out of your carryon to find that one item of clothing?
 No more—not if you’ve organized clothing with Eagle Creek compression bags.

 With the number of electronic devices travelers use today, staying charged up is vital.
 And that can be quite confusing to those of us from North America.
-The Eagle Creek Travel Universal Adapter lets you travel with confidence knowing that you’ll always be able to plug in devices, no matter which country you’re visiting.
+The World Power Plug Adapter lets you travel with confidence knowing that you’ll always be able to plug in devices, no matter which country you’re visiting.

 Have we given you enough ideas for how to travel in Spain?
 Check back as we continue to update the resources and advice so that you have the best trip possible.